 Quote.
 ‘The use of this rock was known to the Beaker People in the Rhine area, where it was also used by their predecessors - the Neolithic people of the ‘Michelberger’ culture.’
 I am indebted to Herr George Kraft of the Museum fur Urgeschichte, Freiburg.
 Maud Cunnington1929.

-Niedermendig lava was found at Stonehenge, too, and at a settlement site alongside Avebury's West Kennet Avenue.
+Niedermendig lava was found at Stonehenge and at a settlement site alongside West Kennet Avenue.
 This raises the question of whether or not German tribes were the brains behind our monuments.

-Nevertheless, finding Niedermendig lava at these critical locations twenty miles apart demands the acceptance of a single, solitary hypothesis for the whole Stone Age period.
+Nevertheless, finding Niedermendig lava at these critical locations eighteen miles apart demands the acceptance of a single, solitary hypothesis for the whole Stone Age period.

-1. Maud Cunnington's original plan, with a 140-foot scale, proved so accurate as to put today's archaeologists to shame.
+1. Maud Cunnington's original plan, with a 140-foot scale, was so accurate as to put today's archaeologists to shame.

 2. On-site measurements